-B. Preparations for Action
+3. Preparations for Action

-21. In order to carry out this programme the Soviet bloc had First to develop the material and technical means of exploiting the African situation.
+21. In order to carry out this programme the Soviet bloc had first to develop the material and technical means of exploiting the African situation.
 They set out to acquire a thorough knowledge of the Continent and its problems.
-Soviet study and research institutes, Such as the Ethnological Institute of the Academy of Sciences, the Einstitute for the Study of Contemporary Capitalism, the Institute of Priental Studies and the Soviet Academy of Science, conducted major Surveys of Africa and have published numerous works, some of real Scientific value.
-Their premises and their staffs have been expanded.
-The Institute of Oriental Studies has added a special African division and has drawn up a comprehensive long-term study Oplan for the years 1957-60 which provides inter alia for the publi-Dation of 25 to 30 works on Africa.
-The most important of these, Pentitled "The Economic Situation and the National Liberation Movements in Africa after the Second World War", deals mainly with Wigeria, Congo, French West Africa, Uganda and North Africa.
-These Opublications are designed "for governmental institutions dealing with Africa in their practical work".
-The institutes are also editing dictionaries of African languages such as Swahili, Amharic and Haussa, preparing atlases and text-books and conducting language courses.
-The Universities of Moscow, Leningrad and Prague have started courses in African languages such as Luganda, Congo, Yoruba and Luba.
-New courses on African economic and other problems such as climate, soil, nutrition etc. have been created in Soviet universities.
-On several occasions Soviet organizations or departments have asked to be allowed to send observers to the technical and scientific meetings promoted by the Commission for Technical Co-operation in Africa South of the Sahara.
+Soviet study and research institutes, such as the Ethnological Institute of the Academy of Sciences, the Institute for the Study of Contemporary Capitalism, the Institute of Oriental Studies and the Soviet Academy of Science conducted major surveys of Africa and have published numerous works, some of real scientific value.
+Their premises and their staffs have been The Institute of Oriental Studies has added a special African division and has drawn up a comprehensive long-term study plan for the years 1957-60 which provides inter-alia for the publication of 25 to 30 works on Africa.
+The most important of these, entitled "The Economic Situation and the National Liberation Movements in Africa after the Second World War", deals mainly with Nigeria, Congo, French West Africa, Uganda and North Africa. publications are designed "for governmental institutions dealing with Africa in their practical work".
+The institutes are also editing dictionaries of African languages such as Swahili, Amharic and Haussa, preparing atlases and text books and conducting language courses.
+The Universities of Mowcow, Leningrad and Prague have started courses in African languages such as Luganda, Congo, Yoruba and Luba.
+New courses on African economic and other problems such as climate, soil, nutrition etc., have been created in Soviet universities.
+On several occasions, Soviet organizations or departments have asked to be allowed to send observers to the technical and scientific meetings promoted by the Commission for Technical Co-operation in Africa South of the Sahara.
 The aim is to create a nucleus of Soviet experts on Africa and to equip young engineers and scientists from the Soviet orbit with the necessary knowledge for work in Africa.
 Students from the bloc are also trained in methods of propaganda and subversion.